IAMDOKTOR/IAMDOKTOR/README.md

 ----

-🌱 I’m currently learning to create Artificial Intelligence solutions.
+🌱 I’m currently learning to create better Web solutions.
-👯 I am looking forward to join a company for a challenging AI or ML internship.
+👯 I am looking forward to join Google someday.
 📫 Reach out to me and let's chat and collaborate!